 - Accompanied by severe abdominal pain or cramping

 Schedule a doctor's visit

 Make an appointment to see your doctor if you have rectal bleeding that lasts more than a day or two, or earlier if the bleeding worries you.

-Generally, people younger than 40 who whose rectal bleeding is from an obvious cause, such as constipation, don't need testing.
-However, many doctors recommend tests such as colonoscopy for people older than 40 to rule out the possibility of also having cancer that's contributing to the bleeding.
+Generally, people younger than 40 who whose rectal bleeding is from an obvious cause, such as hemorrhoids, don't need testing.
+However, many doctors recommend tests such as a colonoscopy for people older than 40 to rule out any possibility of also having cancer that's contributing to the bleeding.

 - Strate L. Etiology of lower gastrointestinal bleeding in adults. http://www.uptodate.com/home.
 Accessed Jan.
 30, 2017.